 (b) a court, before that commencement, has given judgment or made a decision (including a judgment or decision about liability only), whether or not an appeal has been made against that judgment or decision before that commencement or is made on or after that commencement; or

 (c) the persons concerned have, before that commencement, entered into an agreement to settle claims arising from the act or omission (including an agreement about liability only).

 ”.

-5 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
-46 and 51 had not come into operation.
-It reads as follows:

-46. Law Reform (Contributory Negligence and Tortfeasors’ Contribution) Act 1947 amended

-(1) This section amends the Law Reform (Contributory Negligence and Tortfeasors’ Contribution) Act 1947.

-(2) Before section 1 insert:

-Part 1 — Preliminary

-(3) Before each section listed in the Table delete the heading and insert the heading set out in the Table in relation to that section.

-Table